vhvplatform/react-framework/docs/AI_CODE_GENERATION.md

 go run main.go
 ```

-## Integration with saas-framework-flutter
+## Integration with flutter-framework

-The Flutter code generated is compatible with the [saas-framework-flutter](https://github.com/longvhv/saas-framework-flutter) project.
+The Flutter code generated is compatible with the [flutter-framework](https://github.com/vhvplatform/flutter-framework) project.

 ### Integration Steps